gemfire/spring-data-for-vmware-gemfire/documentation/reference/serialization.md

 ```

 During the Spring container startup, once it has been initialized, the
-`Instantiator`, by default, registers itself with the [vmware-gemfire-short-name]
+`Instantiator`, by default, registers itself with the GemFire
 serialization system and performs wiring on all instances of
-`SomeDataSerializableClass` created by [vmware-gemfire-short-name] during
+`SomeDataSerializableClass` created by GemFire during
 deserialization.

 ## <a id="auto-generating-custom-instantiators"></a>Auto-Generating Custom `Instantiators`

 For data intensive applications, a large number of instances might be
-created on each machine as data flows in. [vmware-gemfire-short-name] uses
+created on each machine as data flows in.
+GemFire uses
 reflection to create new types, but, for some scenarios, this might
 prove to be expensive.
 As always, it is good to perform profiling to
 quantify whether this is the case or not.
-For such cases, [spring-data-gemfire-name]
+For such cases, Spring Data for VMware GemFire
 allows the automatic generation of `Instatiator` classes, which
 instantiate a new type (using the default constructor) without the use
 of reflection.
 The following example shows how to create an